hadiqa01/Twoogle/README.md

 ## Quick Start

-Included in this repository is a large (> 250 MB) pre-trained model binary.
+Included in this repository is a large (> 250 MB) pre-trained model.
 This model was trained on a subset of the above dataset.
 First install the [Git Large File Storage](https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage) (Git LFS) extension to retrieve this model during cloning.

 Once Git LFS is successfully installed, clone this repository and `cd` into the root folder:
 > `git clone https://github.com/hadiqa01/Twoogle.git && cd Twoogle/`